IndoNLP/nusa-crowd/POINTS.md

 ### Maximum number of contributor

-- The contribution of the new dataset is limited to 2 primary authors.
+- The number of contributor for a new dataset is limited to 2 primary authors.
 Please specify the names of the main authors you want to add to the PR.
+- For new dataloader creation, we only count the contribution from the PR creator.

 ## Examples